 Statistics show 3.3 million kids become victims of bullying every year

-every year 3.3 million kids become victims of bullying it is really sad. some kids live to talk about it, the really sad part is many commit suicide they can’t withstand the pain it causes them and are to afraid of what might happen to them should they tell. another sad thing is that there are adults that know what’s going on and do nothing about it or they laugh about it, this really is no laughing matter, this is as serious as someone having a heart attack.
+every year 3.3 million kids become victims of bullying it is sad. some kids live to talk about it, the really sad part is many commit suicide they can’t withstand the pain it causes them and are too afraid of what might happen to them should they tell. another sad thing is that there are adults that know what’s going on and do nothing about it or they laugh it is no laughing matter this is as serious as someone having a heart attack.

 Bullying is rude, hurtful, bullying is not a game, and by no means is it funny.

-Victimizing children can be detrimental and have long-lasting effects on them, it may be physical or it may be mental, either way, it hurts especially if the crowd around the bully is cheering him/ her on and no one there is trying to help them, this could be really damaging
+Bullying children can be detrimental and have long-lasting effects on them, it may be physical or it may be mental, either way, it hurts especially if the crowd around the bully is cheering him/ her on and no one there is trying to help them, this could be damaging

 What is bullying